 From Blockchain PoCs to commercial launch

-People working in big companies experimenting with we receive PoC proposals every week, and in most cases the selling argument is always how cheap the is, with phrases like “you don´t need any special integration, we can set up a private network or a public node in this or that cloud” (always very well known clouds with Blockchain as a Service offering).
-I always wonder the value of those PoCs not integrated with core systems or at least with a sandbox environment.
+People working in big companies experimenting with #blockchain we receive PoC proposals every week, and in most cases the selling argument is always how cheap the #technology is, with phrases like “you don´t need any special integration, we can set up a private network or a public node in this or that cloud” (always very well known clouds with Blockchain as a Service offering).
+I always wonder the value of those PoCs not integrated with core #banking systems or at least with a sandbox environment.

 Most PoCs I have seen so far not take into account the security and regulatory requirements when launching a financial service into production